WenChentao/3DeeCellTracker/README.md

 #### 3.2.1 Preparations:
 For training 3D U-net, users should run "unet_training.py" under "./UnetTraining/".

-Again, users should modify the "folder_path" (containing "unet_training.py") accordingly.
+Again, users should modify the "folder_path" (containing following data and results) accordingly.

 Similarly, users should create folders for storing
 - weights (in folder "weights"),